 Ireland is one country on many travel bucket lists.
 In this article, we highlight 6 locations that you must visit when in Ireland, that do not include its capital city, Dublin.

 Dublin is great but there’s plenty more to do on your Ireland itinerary!

 Irish legend tells the story of Finn McCool a giant who grabbed and hurled chunks of land into the sea to create a walkway between Northern Ireland and Scotland.
 He and a Scottish giant had a tiff and then destroyed the walkway, leaving the Giant’s Causeway.
 Regardless of whether you believe in giants the Giant’s Causeway is a UNESCO World Heritage Site and tops many lists of places to see in Ireland.

 When visiting take time to explore this unique site with cliff top walks and views across the Irish Sea.
 If you have time visit the nearby Carrick-a-Rede Rope Bridge, though if you are afraid of heights it is maybe not for you.
-The rope bridge spans 20 metres and is 30 metres above the rocks below.
+The rope bridge spans 20 meters and is 30 meters above the rocks below.

 Wild Atlantic Way

 The Wild Atlantic Way is a tourism trail on along the west coast of Ireland beginning in Inishowen Peninsula Donegal and passes through counties Leitrim, Sligo, Mayo, Galway, Clare, Limerick and Kerry before finishing in Kinsale County Cork.
 The route is over 1600 miles (2600 km) long and is divided into 14 stages.